stefphd/MinOS-dll/README.md

 * [CMake](https://cmake.org/) build system to build the software.
 * A C++ compiler.
 Preferred option is [MSVC](https://learn.microsoft.com/en-us/cpp) for *Windows* and [GCC](https://gcc.gnu.org/) for *Linux*.
 Alternativelly, for *Windows* one can employ [MinGW64-w64](https://www.mingw-w64.org/) (not tested).
 Intel compilers may be also employed.
-* [TDM-GCC](https://jmeubank.github.io/tdm-gcc/) for Windows only.
-Make sure that the GCC root directory is in the `PATH` environment variable.
+* A Windows distribution of [GCC](https://gcc.gnu.org/).
+Make sure that the GCC root directory (i.e. where `bin/gcc.exe` is) is in the `PATH` environment variable.
+This is needed in *Windows* to compile the problem library in the MATLAB and Python interfaces.
 * A NLP solver to solve the large-scale NLP.
 Possibilities are:
   * [IPOPT](https://github.com/coin-or/Ipopt) version 3.14 with linear solver [MUMPS](https://github.com/coin-or-tools/ThirdParty-Mumps), which are freely available.
 For *Windows*, dynamic and static libraries should be placed in `./bin` and `./lib`.
 Alternativelly, one could set a `IPOPT_DIR` environment variable pointing to the IPOPT installation path, which should contain the folders `bin`, `lib`, and `include`.
 IPOPT headers provided with this repository in `./include/coin-or` may be also employed (current IPOPT version is 3.14).
 For *Linux*, one should install IPOPT in `/usr/lib` and `/usr/include` (or `/usr/local/lib` and `/usr/local/include`).
 Again, alternativelly one could use a local installation of IPOPT with and set `$IPOPT_DIR` pointing to the IPOPT installation path that contains `lib` and `include` folders.
   * [KNITRO](https://www.artelys.com/solvers/knitro/), which is a commercial software.
 Free trial license is freely available for academics.
 A `KNITRODIR` environment variable pointing to the KNITRO installation path should be automatically set when installing KNITRO.
 If not, one needs to set `KNITRODIR` pointing to the KNITRO installation path.
 KNITRO is compatible only with MSVC for *Windows*.